m-mils/m-mils.github.io/README.md

 ## Projects

 ### Hand Tracking and Gesture Recognition

-This project focuses on the development of a real-time hand tracking and gesture recognition system, designed to enable interaction with a computer within a defined interaction area.
-The system recognizes four primary gestures: Point, Pinch, Open Hand, and Swipe.
+This project involved the design and implementation of a real-time hand tracking and gesture recognition system for natural interaction within a defined workspace.
+The system recognizes four gestures: Point, Pinch, Open Hand, and Swipe, making it suitable for applications in Augmented Reality (AR) where controller-free interaction is key.

+#### Project Highlights

+***System Design***

+* Implemented a top-down camera setup capturing hand movements within a calibrated interaction frame.

-The project also includes studies on the effectiveness of Computer Vision and Machine Learning in achieving accurate gesture recognition.
+* Built a pipeline combining Computer Vision (CV) and Machine Learning (ML) approaches for gesture recognition.

+***Computer Vision Techniques***

+* Applied preprocessing methods (grayscale conversion, histogram equalization, Gaussian blur, bilateral filtering) to improve robustness.

+* Used Canny edge detection, contour detection, convex hull, and convexity defect analysis to isolate and analyze hand shape.

+* Developed rules based on convex hull angles and line segment lengths to classify gestures (e.g., distinguishing between Open Hand and Pinch).

+* Implemented gesture dynamics detection: Swipe was recognized through frame-to-frame displacement of the convex hull.

+***Machine Learning Approach***

+* Built and trained a Convolutional Neural Network (CNN) in TensorFlow using a custom dataset of labeled gesture images.

+* Model architecture included multiple Conv2D and pooling layers, with a final dense layer for classification into Open Hand, Pinch, and Point.

+* Tested different activation functions, with sigmoid performing best for multi-class gesture classification.

+#### Results

+***Computer Vision:*** Delivered robust gesture recognition and hand tracking, though performance was sensitive to lighting conditions.

+***Machine Learning:*** Successfully classified gestures from static images but lacked temporal awareness (e.g., could not detect Swipe).

+Comparative evaluation showed that CV was more reliable for AR integration, while ML offered strong potential when combined with better datasets.

 ### LiDAR system